Matthias Erzberger: World War I

+In 1916, Erzberger made a proposition that the sovereignty of the Holy See be restored by the House of Liechtenstein transferring the sovereignty of Liechtenstein to the Pope.
+The plan was supported by Pope Benedict XV, but was ultimately rejected by Franz, who acted on behalf of Johann II, Prince of Liechtenstein.
+The plan was unknown to the public until Erzberger published his book in 1920, which it was then received negatively.

 By 1917, with the armies stalemated on both fronts, Erzberger changed his political stance, becoming one of the leading opponents of unrestricted submarine warfare.
 In April 1917 he met a Russian envoy in Stockholm to discuss peace terms.
 He expounded his views on the war in a speech in the Reichstag on 6 July in which he called on the government to renounce territorial ambitions and conclude a negotiated end to the war.
 The speech was remarkable at the time in the way he carefully delineated the extent of German military weakness.
-That same day, leading deputies from the Majority Social Democrats (MSPD), the Centre, and the liberal Progressive People's Party agreed to form an Inter-Factional Committee as a coordinating body, which was seen as the prelude to the parliamentarization of Germany and accordingly interpreted by conservatives as the "beginning of the revolution".
+That same day, leading deputies from the Majority Social Democrats (MSPD), the Centre, and the liberal Progressive People's Party agreed to form an Inter-Party Committee as a coordinating body, which was seen as the prelude to the parliamentarization of Germany and accordingly interpreted by conservatives as the "beginning of the revolution".
 The Committee, with the help of Ebert's oratory, galvanized moderate opponents of the 'war party' and served to pacify the working class.

-On 9/10 July Bethmann Hollweg obtained a promise from the Crown Council and the Emperor that equal manhood suffrage would be introduced in Prussia after the war to replace the Prussian three-class franchise which apportioned votes based on taxes paid.
+On 9/10 July Bethmann Hollweg obtained a promise from the Crown Council and Emperor Wilhelm II that equal manhood suffrage would be introduced in Prussia after the war to replace the Prussian three-class franchise which apportioned votes based on taxes paid.
 The promise became known to the public on 12 July.

 Erzberger's actions during the first half of July helped to bring about the fall of Bethmann Hollweg.
 He hoped to have him replaced by Bernhard von Bülow.
-Instead, Georg Michaelis, the largely unknown and party-unaffiliated nominee of Erich Ludendorff, became chancellor.
+Instead, Georg Michaelis, the largely unknown and party-unaffiliated nominee of General Erich Ludendorff, became chancellor.